-The Hamlet of Glen Williams historically developed within the valley of the Credit River.
-Any changes to existing development within the Valleylands is subject to the Credit Valley Conservation regulation.
+The Hamlet of Glen Williams has historically developed within the valley of the Credit River.
+While dDevelopment is normally prohibited within Significant Vvalleylands, existing development is recognized.
+Any changes to existing development within the Valleylands is subject to the Credit Valley Conservation regulations.